 - 1. GDC 2 as related to the system's capability to withstand the effects of natural phenomena, including earthquakes and tornadoes. - 2.
 GDC 5 as related to the capability of shared systems and components to perform required safety functions. - 3.
-GDC 44 as related to ensuring the following: - A. Redundancy of components so that, under normal and accident conditions, the safety function can be performed assuming a single active component failure coincident with the loss of offsite power - B. The capability to isolate components, subsystems, or piping if required so that the system safety function will not be compromised - C. The capability to provide sufficient makeup water to safety-related cooling systems. - 4.
+GDC 44 as related to ensuring the following: - A. Redundancy of components so that, under normal and accident conditions, the safety function can be performed assuming a single active component failure coincident with the loss of offsite power - B. The capability to isolate components, subsystems, or piping if required so that the system safety function will not be compromised - C. The capability to provide sufficient makeup water to safety-related or risksignificant cooling systems. - 4.
 GDC 45 as related to design provisions that permit inservice inspection of safety-related components and equipment. - 5.
-GDC 46 as related to design provisions that permit operational functional testing of safety-related systems and components to ensure structural integrity, system leak-tightness, operability and performance of active components, and capability of the integrated system to function as intended during normal, shutdown, and accident conditions. - 6.
-The CSF must meet GDC 60 as it relates to tanks and systems handling radioactive material in liquids. - 7.
-10 CFR 50.63 as related to design provisions to support the plant's ability to withstand and recover from an SBO. - 8.
-10 CFR 52.47(b)(1), which requires that a DC application contain the proposed inspections, tests, analyses, and acceptance criteria (ITAAC) that are necessary and sufficient to provide reasonable assurance that, if the inspections, tests, and analyses are performed and the acceptance criteria met, a plant that incorporates the design certification is built and will operate in accordance with the design certification, the provisions of the Atomic Energy Act, and the NRC's regulations. - 9.
+GDC 46 as related to design provisions that permit operational functional testing of safety-related systems and components to ensure structural integrity, system leak-tightness, operability and performance of active components, and capability of the integrated system to function as intended during normal, shutdown, and accident conditions.

+- 6. The CSF must meet GDC 60 as it relates to tanks and systems handling radioactive material in liquids. - 7.
+10 CFR 20.1406, as it relates to facility design and procedures for operation that will minimize, to the extent practicable, contamination of the facility and the environment, facilitate eventual decommissioning, and minimize, to the extent practicable, the generation of radioactive waste. - 8.
+10 CFR 50.63 as related to design provisions to support the plant's ability to withstand and recover from a SBO. - 9.
+10 CFR 52.47(b)(1), which requires that a DC application contain the proposed inspections, tests, analyses, and acceptance criteria (ITAAC) that are necessary and sufficient to provide reasonable assurance that, if the inspections, tests, and analyses are performed and the acceptance criteria met, a plant that incorporates the design certification is built and will operate in accordance with the design certification, the provisions of the Atomic Energy Act, and the NRC's regulations. - 10.
 10 CFR 52.80(a), which requires that a COL application contain the proposed inspections, tests, and analyses, including those applicable to emergency planning, that the licensee shall perform, and the acceptance criteria that are necessary and sufficient to provide reasonable assurance that, if the inspections, tests, and analyses are performed and the acceptance criteria met, the facility has been constructed and will operate in conformity with the combined license, the provisions of the Atomic Energy Act, and the NRC's regulations.

-SRP Acceptance Criteria
+DSRS Acceptance Criteria

-Specific SRP acceptance criteria acceptable to meet the relevant requirements of the NRC's regulations identified above are as follows for review described in this SRP section.
-The SRP is not a substitute for the NRC's regulations, and compliance with it is not required.
-However, an applicant is required to identify differences between the design features, analytical techniques, and procedural measures proposed for its facility and the SRP acceptance criteria and evaluate how the proposed alternatives to the SRP acceptance criteria provide acceptable methods of compliance with the NRC regulations.
+Specific DSRS acceptance criteria acceptable to meet the relevant requirements of the NRC's regulations identified above are set forth below.
+The DSRS is not a substitute for the NRC's regulations, and compliance with it is not required.
+Identifying the differences between this DSRS section and the design features, analytical techniques, and procedural measures proposed for the facility, and discussing how the proposed alternative provides an acceptable method of complying with the regulations that underlie the DSRS acceptance criteria, is sufficient to meet the intent of 10 CFR 52.47(a)(9), "Contents of applications; technical information."